Have you recently started taking thyroid medication?

 It’s not uncommon for other medications to interfere with thyroid medication.

-Not all medications do this, but there are certain medications which tend to cause problems.
+Not all medications do this, but there are certain medications that tend to cause problems.

 - Anti-seizure medications (7)